rielm/design-resources/design-style-guide.md

    Contact page
    ```

- * Use undercase "_" to join two words for names
+ * Use undercase "_" to join two words for names and "-" dash if it has modifier

    Example
    ```
    guest_name

    sign_up

+   gallery - grid

+   gallery - slider
    ```

  * Layer names must be descriptive and short.